templecw/arrow_detangler/README.md

 These files were provided by _____

+**NOTE:** The model created by the program is too large for git, so train will need to be run.
+The provided datasets will be sufficient for training a model capable of recognition with online notes.

 ### 3. Unified Label Mapping
 ```unified_label_mapping.py``` maps all dataset-specific categories to generalized categories.
 Adjust this if you introduce new datasets or categories.